Updated: Feb 13

 Pineapple.
 Has an enzyme called bromelain which is said to reduce irritation in allergic diseases.

 Kefir & Fermented Veggies.
 Kefir is a fermented milk product you can buy or make yourself, it contains beneficial bacteria and is great for the gut.
 Fermented veggies can also be purchased from the supermarket or made yourself.
 These gut loving foods can work alongside pro-biotics to balance your dogs microbiome.
+Now, there is a catch 22 with fermented foods, whilst they are beneficial they are high in histamines which can be problematic for some allergic dogs, you can learn more here.

 Local Honey.
 You can find local honey from places like Gumtree and Facebook Marketplace.
 Whilst the research is mixed, it is said that for those who suffer seasonal allergies, you can start taking small amounts of local honey early in the season to build tolerance to the pollen's that become problematic.